tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/SDK integration/_index.md

 ```
 <br>

-Before performing any operation with the SDK, you need to assign some values to the `PayU` class, which apply to all the SDK operations and must be configured with your commerce data. the following table shows the values you need to configure.
+Before performing any operation with the SDK, you need to assign some values to the `PayU` class, which apply to all the SDK operations and must be configured with your commerce data.
+The following table shows the values you need to configure.

 | Parameter name | Size | Type | Mandatory | Description |
 |-|-|-|:-:|-|